How to Stain a Deck: Key Tips That Make All The Difference

 3. Apply deck stain under the right conditions.
 It’s harder than you think.
 Click here for details.

-You can learn all about the results in Wood Decks: Materials.
-Construction and Finishing, available from the Forest Products Society (608-231-1361) for $19.95 US$.
+You can learn more in the book Wood Decks: Materials.
+Construction and Finishing.
 Key label words like “sealer”, “deck preservative”, “waterproofer” and “repellent” are often used to describe clear products.

 Click here for a current list of my own favorite deck finishing and deck staining products based on field testing.